 Palm Holding Limited ADGM Prepares For Private Placement On The SIX Swiss Exchange

-The upcoming private placement aims to strengthen Palm Holding Limited ADGM's international capital base, accelerate its expansion across sustainable commodities and bullion markets, and reinforce the Group's commitment to institutional governance, transparency, and long-term investor value creation.
+The upcoming private placement is designed to strengthen Palm Holding Limited ADGM's international foundation, support its expansion across sustainable commodities and bullion markets, and reinforce the Group's commitment to governance, transparency, and long-term stakeholder value.

 “This private placement represents a pivotal moment in Palm Holding Limited ADGM's trajectory.
 We're aligning the precision of Swiss capital markets with the vision of the UAE's financial leadership - building an institution that reflects both innovation and transparency.” - Dr. Patrick Pilati, PhD, Private Investment Banking Advisor to Palm Holding Limited ADGM.